Django Strikes Again

 Django Strikes Again (Django 2 - Il grande ritorno, lit.
 "Django 2 - The Great Return") is a 1987 Italian spaghetti Western film directed by Nello Rossati, under the pseudonym "Ted Archer".
 It stars Franco Nero as the title character in a story set 20 years after the first film, and it is the only official sequel in the Django series.

 Synopsis

 Twenty years after the events in the first Django, the eponymous deadly gunslinger has left his violent life behind and become a monk named Brother Ignatius.
-Living in seclusion in a monastery, he wants no more of the violent actions he perpetrated.
-Suddenly, he learns from a dying former lover that some time ago he had a young daughter, who has been kidnapped along with other children who are now working for a ruthless Hungarian criminal and aristocrat known as El Diablo (The Devil) Orlowsky, who commands a mercenary army and has made himself infamous as an arms dealer and slave trader.
+Living in seclusion in a monastery, he learns from a dying former lover that he has a young daughter, who has been kidnapped along with other children by a ruthless Hungarian aristocrat, arms dealer and slave trader known as El Diablo (The Devil) Orlowsky.
 The children and other prisoners are exploited working in Orlowsky's silver mine, from which he hopes to get rich from the spoils.
-Determined to find his daughter and nail the bad guys, Django gets some arms and goes on the warpath against Orlowsky's private army.
+Determined to rescue his daughter, Django goes to war against Orlowsky's private mercenary army.